emily-noble/prideflagsearch/README.md

 # About the Pride Flag Identification Guide

 This project is attempting to address the difficulty in figuring out just *what* that pride flag was.
 The queer community has seen a recent explosion of flags and this site should be used as a tool to help identify some of them in the wild.
-It's an open source project run by Brynne Farrell.
+It's an open source project run by Emily Noble.
 Anyone is able to add a flag or features to the website.
 In short, here's what this project is trying to do:

 1. Collect all the (queer) pride flags possbile
 1. Make high quality, automatically scalable svg versions of those flags available on Wikimedia for use across the website